-Performance validation metrics (classification) For multi-label classification tasks (each sample can be assigned multiple classes), we will average the independent detection performance of each class.
-As for multi-class classification (each sample is assigned to a single class), we will rather compute the accuracy: the rate of correct predictions.
+Performance validation metrics (classification) For multi-label classification tasks (each sample can be assigned to multiple classes), we will average the independent detection performance of each class.
+As for multi-class classification (each sample is assigned to a single class), we will rather compute the accuracy as the rate of correct predictions.
 Averaging methods for the performance metric should be chosen to account for class imbalance or not (i.e. averaging the performance per class before averaging between classes or averaging performances per samples directly).

-Performance validation metrics (representation learning) Latent representations learnt via SSL are intended to reflect semantic similarity.
-Thus samples' embeddings can be used for clustering (grouping samples by similarity).
+Performance validation metrics (representation learning) Latent representations learnt by optimising a triplet loss or a reconstruction loss are intended to reflect semantic similarity.
+Therefore they can serve to measure relevant distances between samples, allowing their clustering.

 To measure the relevance of clusters against a set of labels, the Mutual Information (MI) noted I(X;Y) can be used.
-It is formulated as the Kullback-Leibler (KL) divergence between the joint and the marginal distributions of labels X and clusters Y (Eq.
+It is computed as the Kullback-Leibler (KL) divergence between the joint and the marginal distributions of labels X and clusters Y (Eq.
 2.11).

-$$I(X;Y) = \sum{y \in \mathcal{Y}} \sum{x \in \mathcal{X}} P{(X,Y)}(x,y) \log\left(\frac{P{(X,Y)}(x,y)}{P_X(x)P_Y(y)}\right)$$ (2.11)
+$$I(X;Y) = \sum{y \in \mathcal{Y}} \sum{x \in \mathcal{X}} P{(X,Y)}(x,y) \log \left(\frac{P{(X,Y)}(x,y)}{P_X(x)P_Y(y)} \right)$$ (2.11)

-To compute the Normalised Mutual Information (NMI) (normalised between 0 and 1), one can divide I(X;Y) by the average of the entropy of X and Y (Eq.
+To compute the Normalized Mutual Information (NMI) (between 0 and 1), one can divide I by the average of the entropy of X and Y (Eq.
 2.12).

-$$NMI(X;Y) = \frac{I(X;Y) \times 2}{H(X) + H(Y)}$$ (2.12)
+$$NMI(X;Y) = \frac{I(X;Y) 2}{H(X) + H(Y)}$$ (2.12)

-Validating with new data To reduce human effort, we usually desire models to be applicable across different databases.
-However, ANNs have the tendency to overfit, showing a decrease in performance on data that differs from those seen in training.
+Validating with new data To reduce human effort, we usually desire models to be applicable to different recording devices, locations and background noise conditions.
+However, ANNs have the tendency to overfit, showing a decrease in performance on data different from those seen in training.
 In machine learning, to account for this potential overfitting, models' performance are usually measured on new data (not seen in training).
 It is called the test set, as opposed to the training set which is used for the iterative loss optimisation.

-When designing experiments, one must ensure that the test set is significantly disjoint from the training set to relevantly measure the generalisation capacity of models.
+When designing experiments, one must ensure that the test set is significantly disjoint from the training set to relevantly measure generalisation.
 For instance, in sound event detection tasks, we might want to test our model on recording devices, environments, and emitters that have not been observed during training.
 How well the model performs facing such domain shifts is the only reliable measure that should be taken into account, especially if we want the model to be reusable in new conditions.
-Conversely, if a model has been trained and tested on similar data, a large performance drop should be expected as soon as the data changes.
+In the contrary, if a model has been trained and tested on similar data, a large performance drop should be expected as soon as the data changes.